-The Guiding Principles to Successful Promotional Pricing
+The Guiding Principles to a Successful Pricing Strategy

 Over the past decade, and through the design and implementation of countless pricing strategies, we have become firm believers that leading with the consumer consistently produces optimal and sustainable results.
 Marrying the consumer’s value proposition with that of the business quickly leads to win-win solutions.
 These five guidelines will serve you well in every industry.

-Plan in Advance of Need
+1. Plan in advance of need